Protecting Your Mental Health While Living With a Chronic Illness

 4. Rely on friends, family, and anyone else in your network

-“It is always okay to ask for help or support!”
-Ruhl says.
-“Sometimes this means reaching out to friends or family for extra encouragement, and sometimes this can also mean reaching out to a therapist to have a space to talk about the challenging aspects of managing chronic physical health conditions.”
+It's always okay to seek help or support when needed.
+This could mean turning to friends or family for additional encouragement, or it might involve reaching out to a therapist to have a safe space where you can discuss the difficulties of managing chronic health issues.

 In-person meet-ups aren’t always possible, especially if the chronic illness you’re dealing with makes it difficult to be social or entertain guests.
 Luckily, there are plenty of ways to reach out and remain close to your support team, even from afar.
 “Stay connected to your social supports either in person or via technology,” Bertagnolli says.
 “Keeping these connections can help you get through rough patches as well as celebrate milestones.”